wvanderp/gitcrypt.js/docker-gitcrypt/README-docker-gitcrypt.md

 3. `git-crypt lock` removes the key and shows encrypted versions in working directory
 4. Encrypted files are then copied to the output directory for use in tests

+**Permission Management**: The Docker container runs with matching user/group IDs to prevent permission issues when writing to mounted volumes.

 ## Files Created

 - `Dockerfile` - Docker image with git-crypt installed